FABLE-3DXRD/xrd_simulator/GaussianModel.md

 * lattice misorientation spread (aka. mosaicity)
 * Strain-broadening (probably modeled by dislocation-concentrations and contrast factors)

-To limit the scope here, I implement a model with Grain-size and mosaicity only.
-But I will implement anisotropic misorientation densities.
+To limit the scope here, I implement a model with grain-size and mosaicity only.
-The approach to derive and implement the model with more effect is essentially the same, but if you have several very-small terms, you can get into numerical stability problems.

 The geometric model of XRD
 --------------------------